 Sometimes it’s not the system it’s the thermostat.
 As thermostats age, they could go bad or cause your AC system to act erratically.
 If this happens you always want to call in an HVAC professional.
 Installing a thermostat yourself may seem easy, but if it’s not compatible with your particular HVAC system it could cause your circuit board to fail.

 If your air conditioner is experiencing any of the above issues, the experts at Jackson Comfort Services can help!
-And just remember, having your system routinely cleaned and inspected will greatly reduce the likelihood that you’ll have to face these 10 common problems.
+And just remember, having your system routinely cleaned and inspected will greatly reduce the likelihood that you’ll have to face these 10 common air conditioner problems.